Code-Institute-Submissions/UCFD-Milestone-Project-10/README.md

 -   #### **Known bugs**
     -   When on mobile device, the navigation button doesn't automatically flip back but the user need to click on it in order to send the dropdown list back in the navbar.
-    -   When on mobile device, the external links icons do not change color when hovered and after click they turn into the hover color and they remain that color until the user clicks on another space from the page.
+    -   When on mobile device, the external links icons do not change color when hovered and after click they turn into the hover color and they remain that acolor until the user clicks on another space from the page.

 ## **Deployment**